rbrama79/dot99binding/UBI/CommentsOnRDF.md

 Following predicate names are unintuitive:

 * `cGroup`
 * `grpType`
 * `memList`

+Helbert: it is a collection too, as TEDS.

 ## Data Types of encoded values

 Encoded values should have data type specified.
-Nwo they are all string literals.
+Now they are all string literals.

+Helbert: I aggree, using the JSON-LD it all pointed using the URI where is the information about type, I need to modify for the RDF document.

 ## Sample values & units